 Another part of the review process is to address other groups that might benefit from this work.
 Infection control practitioners, for example, could gain insight into the concerns and needs of the field care provider.

-Katherine West, BSN, MSEd, CIC Infection Control Consultant Springfield, Virginia
+Katherine West, BSN, MSEd, CIC Infection Control Consultant Springfield, Virginia of Pediatrics Report of the Committee on Infectious Diseases, 1986 Red Book.

 To the Editor: